Indian cuisine: Malwani

 Malwani cuisine is a specialty of the tropical area which spans from the shore of Deogad Malwan to the southern Maharashtrian border with Goa.
-The unique taste and flavor of Malwani cuisine comes from Malwani masala and use of coconut and kokam.
+The unique taste and flavour of Malwani cuisine comes from Malwani masala and use of coconut and kokam.

 The staple foods are rice and fish.
 Various kinds of red and green fish, prawns, crab, and shellfish curries (also called mashacha sar in the Malwani language) are well known, along with kombadi (chicken) wade and mutton prepared Malwani style.
 Mohari mutton is also one of the distinct delicacies of Malwani cuisine.

 A large variety of fish is available in the region, which include surmai, karali, bangada, bombil (Bombay duck), paplet (pomfret), halwa, tarali, suandale, kolambi (prawns), tisari (shellfish), kalwa (stone fish) and kurli (crab).

 All these fish are available in dried form, including prawns, which are known as sode.
 Local curries and chatanis are also prepared with dried fish.

 Different types of rice breads and pancakes add to the variety of Malwani cuisine and include tandlachi bhakari, ghawane, amboli, patole, appe, tandalachi and shavai (rice noodles).
-These rice breads can be eaten specially flavored with coconut milk, fish curries, and chicken or mutton curries.
+These rice breads can be eaten specially flavoured with coconut milk, fish curries, and chicken or mutton curries.